blo0m-in/notasketch/README.md

 This repository contains the landing page for NotASketch.
 It features an interactive etch-a-sketch that draws as you scroll, a sketch mode with keyboard controls, and sections explaining the program, prizes, and FAQ.

-No frameworks.
-No build tools.
-Just HTML, CSS, and vanilla JS.

 ## Links